 Here is an inspiring article about how it was the children of Hunter who led us to become a certified Earth Care congregation!

-In the summer of 2016, Hunter began the Unity Garden as part of its commitment to care for God’s creation and to build caring community.
-It is a place where neighbors and church members are coming together and creating an eco-spiritual area to garden and eventually use a labyrinth and walk in a native pollinating landscape area.
+In the summer of 2016, Hunter began the Unity Garden as part of its commitment to care for God’s creation and to build a caring community.
+It is a place where neighbors and church members are coming together and creating an eco-spiritual area to garden, use a labyrinth and walk in a native pollinating landscape area.